tomjoht/tomjoht.github.io/_posts/2018/9/2018-10-02-providing-value-as-generalists-in-specialist-contexts-part-6.md

 ### Principle: Reduce and distill information to its essence

-In contrast to integrating information into larger structures, the opposite activity &mdash; taking an existing body of information and distilling its essence down into a smaller information unit (whether that smaller unit is a title, overview, heading, topic sentence, quick reference guide, or some other compressed form of information) also requires cognitive prowess.
+In contrast to integrating information into larger structures, the opposite activity &mdash; taking an existing body of information and distilling its essence down into a smaller information unit (whether that smaller unit is a title, overview, heading, topic sentence, or other information) also requires cognitive prowess.

 Crystalizing large information into a brief distillation that captures the main point in as little a space as possible can be a difficult skill that rivals a poet’s astuteness with language and articulation.
 Despite the difficulty with the task, this distillation is worth it as it can go a long way towards simplifying a complex system.

 <figure><img src="https://idratherbewriting.com/simplifying-complexity/images/distillation_and_integration_distillation.svg"/><figcaption>Distilling large amounts of information into consumable and understandable summaries also involves a lot of skill and prowess.</figcaption></figure>

-For example, a good structure in a doc page usually provides a title, summary, headings, mini-TOC, and topic sentences that lets users take in the information at a glance rather than reading the content line by line.
+For example, a good structure in a doc page usually provides a title, summary, headings, mini-TOC, and topic sentences that let users take in the information at a glance rather than reading the content line by line.
 These elements are simple, but they are the bread-and-butter of information usability.
 Let me just focus on the summary, which I think is the most important.

 A couple of years ago, while browsing information on Jakob Nielsen’s site, I became converted to the benefit of summaries in content.
 Seeing this summary allowed me to quickly process whether the article contained the information I was looking for.